Flooding + Stormwater

 Although much of this land includes parks, streamway corridors and open space areas, some older neighborhoods are in a floodplain.
 More than 400 buildings in Overland Park are in a floodplain.

-Overland Park offers two important tools to help homeowners and prospective homeowners when considering how stormwater affects properties.
 The floodplain map can help determine if your home or business is in a flood zone.
 You can also use the flood map information service by calling 913-895-6223 or emailing [email protected].

-Federal law requires you purchase flood insurance for any building in the floodplain financed by a federally-backed loan.
+Federal law requires you to purchase flood insurance for any building in the floodplain financed by a federally-backed loan.
 Overland Park enforces various floodplain regulations that require residents to purchase flood insurance through the National Flood Insurance Program.

-To find out what flood zone your home or business is in, you can use the city’s interactive floodplain map or contact the Engineer of the Day at 913-895-6223 or [email protected].
+To find out what flood zone your home or business is in, you can use the City’s interactive floodplain map or contact the Engineer of the Day at 913-895-6223 or [email protected].

 Many buildings that flood are not in a mapped flood zone.
 You can buy flood insurance through a local insurance agent, no matter what flood zone you live or work in.
 Rates are set by the National Flood Insurance Program.
-Because Overland Park participates in FEMA’s community rating system program, residents can receive a discounted rate on this insurance.
+Because Overland Park participates in FEMA’s community rating system program, residents can receive a discounted rate on flood insurance.

 Floods are one of the most common natural disasters in the U.S.

-The following precautions can save a life in a flood.
+The following precautions can save a life in a flood: